 The first W candidate was found in November 1982 and reported at a proton-antiproton workshop in Rome, Italy, 12-14 January 1983.
 In a seminar on 20 January 1983, Carlo Rubbia announced six candidate W events for UA1 (See video below).
 Luigi Di Lella announced four candidate events for UA2 to a packed CERN auditorium the following afternoon.
 On 25 January, CERN shared news of the discovery with the world.

 In a seminar on 20 January 1983, CERN physicist Carlo Rubbia announces six candidate W events for the UA1 experiment (Video: CERN/BBC )

 The discovery was so important that the two key scientists behind it received the Nobel prize in physics only a year later.
 Carlo Rubbia, instigator of the accelerator’s conversion and spokesperson of the UA1 experiment, shared the prize with Simon van der Meer, whose technology was vital to the collider’s operation.

 The discovery of the W boson further validated the electroweak theory.
 It also helped to secure the decision to build CERN’s next big accelerator, the Large Electron Positron Collider, whose job was to mass-produce W and Z bosons for further studies.

-Find out more about the history of the discovery in the timeline below, or watch a BBC documentary about the W boson search from the time of the announcement.
+Find out more about the history of the discovery by watching a BBC documentary about the W boson search from the time of the announcement.